Kros-sk/Kros.KORM/README.md

 #### Primary key generating

 Kros.KORM supports generating of primary keys for inserted records.

+Support two types of generating:
+1. Custom

 Primary key must be simple `Int32` column.
 Primary key property in POCO class must be decorated by `Key` attribute and its property `AutoIncrementMethodType` must be set to `Custom`.

 ```c#
 [Key(autoIncrementMethodType: AutoIncrementMethodType.Custom)]